16 Marketing Careers and Jobs

 Digital Marketing Manager

 A digital marketing manager organises the online marketing efforts of a business.
 They may be involved in online advertising, social media, website design and search engine optimisation, web form design, and online customer relationship management.
 In small business, the job can be very hands on.
 In larger businesses, it's more about coordination and management.
+There are 6 main types of digital marketing activities.

 Job titles: digital marketing assistant, digital marketing manager, digital marketing ninja, digital marketing specialist, online advertising executive, senior digital performance manager.